ton-connect/bridge/docs/ARCHITECTURE.md

 - No way to synchronize in-memory state across instances
 - Clients unable to receive messages if connected to different instances

-This limitation led to the development of Bridge v3.
+This limitation led to the development of Bridge v3 engine.

 ### Storage Options